 RHIC began operation in 2000.
 Inside this tworinged particle accelerator, two beams of gold ions, heavy metals, or protons circulate at nearly the speed of light and collide, head-on, releasing large amounts of energy.
 By smashing particles together to recreate the conditions of the early universe, scientists can explore the most fundamental building blocks of matter as they existed just after the Big Bang.
 This research unlocks secrets of the force that holds together 99 percent of the visible universe-everything from stars to planets and people-and triggers advances in science and technology that have applications in fields from medicine to national security.
-Planned upgrades to RHIC will expand the facility's research capabilities.
-The first upgrade, RHIC II, is complete, and will increase the collider's collision rates as well as improve the sensitivity of the large detectors it uses.
-A current accelerator upgrade is the Low-Energy RHIC Electron Cooling Project, which is in commissioning.
+RHIC has been continuously upgraded and its productivity now exceeds its initial design by 100 times.
+The most recent upgrade is the Low-Energy RHIC Electron Cooling project, which supports a new research program.

 The NASA Space Radiation Laboratory (NSRL) became operational in 2003.
 It is jointly managed by DOE's Office of Science and NASA's Johnson Space Center.
 The NSRL uses heavy ions to simulate space radiation and study the effects on biological specimens, such as cells, tissues, and DNA, as well as industrial materials.
 Studies are conducted to identify materials and methods that would reduce the risks astronauts will face on future long-term space missions.
 The National Synchrotron Light Source (NSLS) used a linear accelerator and booster synchrotron to guide charged particles in orbit inside two electron storage rings for use in a wide range of physical and biological experiments.
 Using beams of very intense light in the x-ray, ultraviolet, and infrared spectra, the NSLS allowed scientists to study the structure of proteins, investigate the properties of new materials, and understand the fate of chemicals in the environment.
 Although the NSLS had been continually updated since its commissioning in 1982, the practical limits of its performance had been reached and operations permanently ceased in September 2014.

 To continue advances in these fields, the NSLS-II was constructed.
-The NSLS-II generates intense beams of x-ray, ultraviolet, and infrared light and offers an array of sophisticated imaging techniques to capture atomic-level "pictures" of a wide variety of materials, from biological molecules to semiconductor devices.
+The NSLS-II generates intense beams of x-ray, ultraviolet, and infrared light and offers an array of sophisticated imaging techniques to capture atomic-level "pictures" of a wide variety of materials, from biological molecules to semi-conductor devices.
 NSLS-II has a nanometer-scale resolution-a key resource for researchers at BNL's Center for Fundamental Nanomaterials (CFN)--that will enhance the development of next-generation sustainable energy technologies and improve imaging of complex protein structures.